Two volunteers at a shelter examine a dog.

 Build relationships and learn what drives volunteers

 Focus on engaging volunteer candidates throughout the process, inviting their feedback and exploring their aspirations.
 By understanding a volunteer’s personal goals and values, you can tap into their true passion.
+One way to put this into practice is to collaborate on a skill-building roadmap.
+Showing how your nonprofit can help volunteers develop professionally is a highly compelling value proposition.

 Re-engage your current volunteers